Xebarter/tipac/README.md

    - `PESAPAL_IPN_ID` - Your PesaPal IPN ID
    - `PESAPAL_BASE_URL` - PesaPal API base URL (https://pay.pesapal.com/v3 for production)
    - `SITE_URL` - Your website URL (e.g., https://yourdomain.com)
+   - `YOUTUBE_API_KEY` - Your YouTube Data API key (optional, for video integration)
 5. Click "Deploy" and your application will be live!

 ### Environment Variables

 See `.env.example` for all required environment variables.

+## YouTube Integration

+The website features a "Watch TIPAC" section that displays the latest videos from the TIPAC YouTube channel.
+To enable this feature:

+1. Obtain a YouTube Data API key (see [YOUTUBE_INTEGRATION.md](YOUTUBE_INTEGRATION.md) for detailed instructions)
+2. Add the `YOUTUBE_API_KEY` environment variable to your deployment

+If no API key is provided, the section will display mock data for development purposes.

 ## Ticketing System